dbsrv/ansible-automation-agent/README.md

 For more on Ansible, read [How Ansible Works](https://www.ansible.com/how-ansible-works).

-*Disclaimer*: This playbook is designed for Fedora distribution of Linux only
+*Disclaimer*: This playbook is designed for RPM distribution of Linux only (RedHat/Fedora/CentOS)

 ### Install Ansible

 You'll need a dedicated host to run Ansible.
-Follow [installation for RedHat/Fedora/CentOS:](http://docs.ansible.com/ansible/intro_installation.html#latest-release-via-yum)
+Follow [installation guide](http://docs.ansible.com/ansible/intro_installation.html#latest-release-via-yum), or simply these steps:

 1) Configure EPEL
 ```bash